tasitlabs/tasit-sdk/README.md

 This library is written in such a way that the developer using the SDK can just thinking about writing data and listening for more data.
 The fact that there's a blockchain powering this is an implementation detail that is abstracted away.

 [Here is a lot more info](/packages/tasit-act/README.md) about how this works.

+[This is the subpackage](/packages/tasit-act/) that implements these features for the Tasit SDK.

 _This makes the experience for new developers working on a mobile app with the Tasit SDK simpler, which means more mobile dapps for end users._